mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 This tool is intended to manage a whitelist of rules for systemd units on top, that should have access there, and hence are allowed to bypass such rule.

+Again, systemd has aforementioned NFTSet= option, as well as network filtering via eBPFs attached to cgroups (IPAddressAllow/Deny=, BPFProgram=, IPEgressFilterPath= and such), which can be used as an alternative to this tool.